Window blind: Pinoleum blinds

 Pinoleum blinds are made up of small wooden twigs laid horizontally which are joined by vertical threading.
 The resulting weave is, as a result, only flexible vertically and can be drawn upwards once manufactured as a roller blind or in a similar fashion to a Venetian blind.
 Conservatory blinds are often made with Pinoleum.

 In Malaysia, an outdoor blind is sometimes called a "chik".
 The word was carried over from India by the British during the colonial times.

 Faux wood

 Faux wood blinds are an alternative to real wood blinds.
 Faux wood is also known by the trade name Plaswood (a portmanteau of plastic & wood).
 Made of a composite of man-made materials and natural wood particles, faux wood can be a less expensive choice than natural wood.
 These blinds have become more popular as the products have matured, becoming cheaper and more versatile at the same time offering more of a natural wood look.
-Current faux wood blinds are warp resistant, have UV ratings as high as 500 and come in colors that would be hard to find in natural wood blinds.
+Current [when?] faux wood blinds are sometimes warp resistant, may have UV ratings as high as 500 and come in colors that would be hard to find in natural wood blinds.

 Because of their resistance to warping, faux wood window blinds are suitable for areas with extreme temperature swings or high moisture, such as bathrooms and kitchens.